-As the Vice President and Chief Procurement Officer of North America Procurement, I am proud to provide supplier diversity leadership to all of the Nestlé operating companies in the United States.
+As the Manager of Supplier Diversity for Nestlé North America Procurement, I am proud to provide supplier diversity leadership to all of the Nestlé operating companies in the United States.
 We are committed to the development of meaningful and mutually beneficial business relationships with diverse suppliers and recognize the value these relationships add to our Company.
-We strive to exceed our diversity targets and to provide an environment where all suppliers, including those that meet the requirements of our Supplier Diversity program, are provided with all the information they need to be a strategic business partner.
+We strive to exceed our diversity targets and to provide an environment where all suppliers, including those that meet the requirements of our Supplier Diversity program, are provided with all the information they need.

 Having a Supplier Diversity Program makes good business sense.
 We are investing in the future of our company and in the communities in which we live and work.
 We thank you for your support in this mission.

 The Case for Supplier Diversity

 The following highlights from this survey support Nestlé’s Commitment to Supplier Diversity:

 - In 2012, minority-owned firms numbered 8+ million, an increase of 45.5 percent.
 These businesses generated $1.4 trillion in receipts which represented an increase of 35 percent from 2007.

 - In 2007, women owned 7.8 million businesses and accounted for 28.7 percent of all businesses nationwide.
 These firms generated $1.2 trillion in receipts, about 3.9 percent of all business receipts nationwide.

 - A study by the Small Business Administration stated that small business are responsible for more that 65% of the jobs created in the private sector over the past 17 years.

 A strong Supplier Diversity Program provides Nestlé with: